Sanjana-Deshmukh06/e-learning/README.md

 🔐 Secure Authentication: Login for both students and teachers.
 📚 Course Management: Create, enroll, and manage courses.
-🎥 Multimedia Uploads: Add videos, images, and documents for lessons.
+🎥 Multimedia Uploads: Add videos, images, and documents for lessons..
 📝 Assessments: Conduct quizzes with automated grading.
 ⚙️ Admin Panel: Centralized control for managing users, courses, and platform settings.
 🛠 Technologies Used